Challenge level: 3 out of 5

-Once you've signed up for our trekking challenge, we'll send you a link to a private Dream Challenges Facebook group.
-Please feel free to use this space to swap questions, advice, and updates with your fellow trekkers on your training and fundraising.
-You may also want to reach out to the other participants in this group to see if there's anyone in your local area you can train and fundraise with.
+Once you've signed up for our trekking challenge, we'll send you a link to a private Facebook group for everyone registered for the Bear Necessities Trek Transylvania 2024.
+Please feel free to use this space to swap questions, advice and updates with your fellow trekkers on your training and fundraising.
+You may also want to reach out to your fellow participants in this group to see if there's anyone in your local area you can train and fundraise with.

-Everyone aged 18 years old or over is welcome to join our Bear Necessities Trek in Transylvania.
+Everyone aged 18 years old or over is welcome to join this awesome overseas trek.
 One of the amazing things about our charity challenges is that people of all ages come together to do something very special for charity.

 The Dream Challenges team are here to help you achieve your trekking challenge for charity and we will support you all the way.
 We are on hand from the minute you sign up to answer any questions that you may have about your training or the challenge itself.

-Once you have registered, we will send you regular updates with everything you need to know about your charity challenge, including the itinerary, an example insurance policy, details about our challenge destination in Romania and the weather we can expect on our trek, the structure of an average trekking day, a full kit list, and a realistic training plan to help you get fit for the challenge.
+Once you have registered, we will send you a Welcome Pack with everything you need to know about your challenge, including the itinerary, an example insurance policy, details about our challenge destination in Romania and the weather we can expect on our trek, the structure of an average trekking day, a full kit list, and a realistic training plan to help you get fit for the challenge.
 The training programme builds up gradually as the trek gets closer.

-We'll also send you seasonal fundraising ideas.
+We'll also send you regular updates in the lead-up to the adventure, with more important details and seasonal fundraising ideas.
 During the trek in Romania, we'll have a UK doctor with expedition medicine training accompanying the group at all times, along with a team of outdoor remote first-aid trained challenge guides.

 You will need a pair of quality walking boots with ankle support — these are essential for trekking on uneven terrain.
 Please also bring a 2-litre water bottle.